 The Institute is very competitive when considered from the perspective of cost per hour of instruction.

 IWP's three MA programs break down to costing students $97 per hour of instruction.
-Compared with Johns Hopkins SAIS (about $167 per credit hour), George Washington University (about $164 per credit hour), Fletcher (about $154 per credit hour), Georgetown University (about $140 per credit hour), American University (about $127 per credit hour), the Institute's hours of instruction are less expensive than those in other similar schools.
+Compared with simmilar programs offered at Johns Hopkins SAIS (about $166 per hour of instruction), George Washington University (about $178 per hour of instruction), the Fletcher School (about $170 per hour of instruction), Georgetown University (about $157 per hour of instruction), and American University (about $122 per hour of instruction), the Institute's hours of instruction are less expensive.

 Rigor: You get more classroom hours at IWP